Trigeminal Neuralgia

 Figure 1

-This intra-operative view demonstrates a the distortion of the trigeminal nerve (CNV) by a petrosal vein (Petro V).
+This intra-operative view demonstrates the distortion of the trigeminal nerve (CNV) by a petrosal vein (Petro V).
 The origin of the nerve from the brainstem is seen (Pons).

 distortion trigeminal nerve - axial view